Courses

 Experiential learning with application of theories and concepts from the disciplines of philosophy, political science, economics, and leadership studies in nonacademic contexts.
 Students may count no more than one unit of internship credit toward completion of the PPEL major.
 No more than 3.5 units of internship of any kind may count toward the total number of units required for a degree.

-• PPEL 390 Independent Study
+• PPEL 390 Indepedent Study

 Units: 0.5-1